 Then, link the Total row under the ‘Actual+Forecast’ section (row 15) to your DCF as that is the amount spent (actual+forecast) to develop the property (e.g. the negative cash flow in your net unlevered cash flow line).

 The Actual + Forecast Construction Draw Schedule – Video Tutorial

 To compliment the above, I’ve created a short video demonstrating the methodology behind the model and how you might implement it into your own development model.

-How to Add More Periods and Budget Items to the Model – Video Tutorial
+How to Add More Periods to the Model – Video Tutorial

 The module comes with 24 monthly periods by default, but your situation may call for more periods.
 In this short video, I show you how to additional periods.

 Download the Actual + Forecast Construction Draw Schedule with S-Curve

 To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (download for free if you need) or maximum (your support helps keep the content coming – similar institutional-quality real estate modules sell for $100 – $300+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.

 We regularly update the model (see version notes).
 Paid contributors to the model receive a new download link via email each time the model is updated.